fmgornick/dynamic-envoy/readme.md

 For adding a new type of configuration, you just need to add a file in the [parser directory](https://git.target.com/FletcherGornick/dynamic-proxy/tree/main/utils/parser).
 You just need to add implementation for turning the new config into a universal config that all proxies should be able to use defined [here](https://git.target.com/FletcherGornick/dynamic-proxy/blob/main/utils/config/universal/config.go).
 You can see how I made the parser for databags [here](https://git.target.com/FletcherGornick/dynamic-proxy/blob/main/utils/parser/databag.go).

 For adding a new proxy, you would need to add the new proxy config file (maybe some useful helper functions as well) in the [config/proxy directory](https://git.target.com/FletcherGornick/dynamic-proxy/tree/main/utils/config/proxy).
-Then you'll also want to add a file to the [processor directory](https://git.target.com/FletcherGornick/dynamic-proxy/tree/main/utils/processor) to turn the universal configuration into a specific proxy configuration
+Then you'll also want to add a file to the [processor directory](https://git.target.com/FletcherGornick/dynamic-proxy/tree/main/utils/processor) to turn the universal configuration into a specific proxy configuration.